twalker-codes/SMSInsights/README.md

     "message": "Message sent successfully."
 }
 ```

+The api will be available at: http://localhost:5000
 ---

-The application will be available at: http://localhost:3000

 ## 📦 NuGet Packages Used